• schmooze •

 Notes: Here is yet another contribution to English from Yiddish.
 It is clearly a part of all English dialects now.
 It comes with a participle, schmoozing, which serves as an adjective and activity noun.
 A schmoozer is someone who schmoozes frequently and effectively.

-Word History: Today's Good Word, as mentioned above, comes to us from Yiddish, from the word schmues "a chat", the noun for the verb shmuesn "to chat".
-Yiddish gathered this word from Hebrew shêmuça "report, rumor, something heard", the passive participle of shama "hear, heard".
+Word History: Today's Good Word, as mentioned above, comes to us from Yiddish, from the word schmues "a chat", the noun for the verb shmuesn "to chat, gossip".
+Yiddish gathered this word from Hebrew shemu'a "report, rumor, something heard", the passive participle of shama "to hear".
 The same root produced the name Ishmael.
-This name in Hebrew is yishmaçel "God heard", from yishmaç, an archaic past tense of shama "hear, heard" + 'el "God".
-(Jeremy Busch, a Grand Panjandrum in the Alpha Agora, didn't have to schmooze us at all to get us to run today's amusing Good Word.)
+This name in Hebrew is yishma'el "God heard", from yishma, an archaic past tense of shama "to hear" + 'el "God".
+(Great Grand Panjandrum Jeremy Busch, the manager of the Alpha Agora and editor of the GW series didn't have to schmooze us at all to get us to run today's amusing Good Word

 P.S. - Register for the Daily Good Word E-Mail! - You can get our daily Good Word sent directly to you via e-mail in either HTML or Text format.
 Go to our Registration Page to sign up today!